Bathrooms / By Robyn Roberts / March 3, 2016

 For Holly and Christian, finding a new home in their Greenwich Village neighborhood proved to be a daunting challenge in a super competitive market.
 A depressing two-bedroom co-op in a 1920s building seemed like a deal-breaker at first glance, until the couple realized an important truth about Manhattan real estate: there were things they could control and things they could not change.
 Their realtor pointed out that location and square footage could not be altered, but design and interior finishes were fair game.
 So, Holly and Christian decided to stick with the neighborhood they loved and dig in with a renovation in a space overlooked by other buyers because it needed so much work.

 Holly, who works on the business operations side for Bravo and Oxygen, and Christian, who works in finance at AIG, were admittedly “completely non-creative people”.
 With an ambitious gut renovation of the kitchen and bathroom and major skim-coating needed on all of the apartment’s walls, their realtor directed them to Sweeten where Holly posted their renovation project.
-We matched them with Sweeten experts and design duo Valeria and Eduard who helped steer the couple in finding a happy middle ground between traditional country kitchen and modern city living.
+We matched them with a Sweeten contractor who helped steer the couple in finding a happy middle ground between traditional country kitchen and modern city living.

 Even though friends and family warned against the price and sensitivity of marble, the couple fell in love with cloud-colored marble floor tiles and have no regrets about that luxe choice.
-Valeria and Eduard’s team supplied the designs and materials for custom-built natural oak cabinetry — going custom allowed them to pack in specialized storage and a concealed, stackable washer/dryer, all within a slim space.
+The team supplied the designs and materials for custom-built natural oak cabinetry — going custom allowed them to pack in specialized storage and a concealed, stackable washer/dryer, all within a slim space.

-At Valeria’s suggestion, they decided on a Dacor oven range, a floor sample that won Holly over with its Made in the USA stamp of approval, and focused other stainless steel appliance selections (a Liebherr fridge and a Miele dishwasher) on slimness, function, and price.
+At their Sweeten contractor’s suggestion, they decided on a Dacor oven range, a floor sample that won Holly over with its Made in the USA stamp of approval, and focused other stainless steel appliance selections (a Liebherr fridge and a Miele dishwasher) on slimness, function, and price.

 The couple chose a squared, open console sink that they happened upon in a local tile shop.
 Its narrow structure and large basin fit in the small space perfectly without sacrificing functionality or style.
 The same can be said for the mirrored medicine cabinet, which they chose for its roominess.
 They also went with a smaller, efficient Kohler toilet and topped the room off with a wall-mounted lighting fixture.